Root-too/Probably-DS/README.md

 # Dead Simple Morse code converter :fire:
 ---

-We have used Binary trees for laying out all the alphabets, numbers and special symbols and perform DFS and tree traversal for interconversions.
+We have used a Binary tree for laying out all the alphabets, numbers and special symbols and perform DFS and tree traversal for interconversions.

 ### Add-Ons